 Research Questions:

--Where do the philosophies and goals of Writing Centers and Residences overlap?
+-Where do the philosophies and goals of

 -How can both institutions work together to better accomplish these goals?